IU-PR/Capstone_project/content/docs/2025/Kolobok/week5.md

 ### Ultra-Fast Indexing & Performance Improvements

 In response to the performance bottleneck feedback, the team enhanced both the **backend and database performance**:
-- **Ultra-Fast MySQL Indexing**: We deployed a new indexing technique on MySQL, resulting in significant speedups for data queries.
+- **Ultra-Fast PostgreSQL Indexing**: We deployed a new indexing technique on PostgreSQL, resulting in significant speedups for data queries.
 - **Polar’s Ultra-Fast Indexing**: By implementing **polar indexing** on large data columns, we optimized the speed of data retrieval, especially for complex queries related to tire images and OCR outputs.
 - **Error Handling**: Additional robustness was introduced in the backend to ensure smoother error detection, logging, and resolution during high-load conditions.